georgiosKachrimanis/LoginApp/README.md

 - Passwords are securely hashed using the **SHA-256** algorithm, and user data is stored in a text file (`loginData.txt`).

 *Just FYI the most difficult part of this project was to make the Cryptopp library to work.
 If anyone has some tips how I can make it work 100% when I install it in new computers I will be really grateful.
-My laptop is able to use the Crypto library, my normal pc not once!*
+My laptop is able to use the Crypto library, my normal pc not once!
+You can contact me at georgios.kachrimanis@icloud.com*

 ## Features